Bromethalin toxicosis in dogs is caused by ingestion of a toxic dose of bromethalin-based rodent poison.

 • The most effective prevention of death or neurologic impairment from bromethalin toxicosis is to prevent access to bromethalin in the first place

-Bromethalin-based rodenticides are often used as pest control.
-Since dogs tend to be indiscriminate eaters and rodenticides are usually designed to seem like food, it is easy for dogs to ingest different types of bait during their outdoor activities.
 Consumption of a toxic dose of bromethalin rat poison is life threatening.
 It is vital to determine the amount consumed, if witnessed, to determine the level of danger the pet is in.
 If symptoms begin to show, the prognosis is very poor and there is no antidote to the poison.
 A pet parent should not attempt to induce emesis without first consulting a vet.
 There is no safe way to induce vomiting without medical guidance.

 The first symptom is ideally the discovery of the dog eating the bromethalin, which is commonly produced as pellets or green blocks.
-Once this is observed, any information about the volume consumed or any packaging information for the poison is essential.
+Once this is observed any information about the volume consumed or any packaging information for the poison is essential.
 All of this information will be invaluable to the vet to assist the pet.

 Bromethalin toxicosis develops in two different presentations in dogs, depending on the size of the dosage ingested relative to body weight.
 The convulsant form usually occurs when a large dose is ingested and symptoms develop within 4 hours of exposure.
 The paralytic form usually occurs after smaller exposures and symptoms develop 1 - 4 days after ingestion has occurred.
-If symptoms have begun to present, the prognosis is very poor.
-The paralytic form of poisoning is sometimes successfully treated, especially if caught early enough and treated aggressively.

 Bromethalin toxicosis is caused by ingestion of a toxic dose of bromethalin mouse/rat poison.